← Back to ResourcesBreed Guides

 Yes, with caveats.

-Air travel: Mini Dachshunds (under 9 kg) typically qualify for cabin travel with most Canadian airlines.
-Standard Dachshunds (16–32 lbs) usually exceed cabin weight limits and must travel cargo — risky and stressful.
+Air travel: Mini Dachshunds (under 9 kg) usually qualify for cabin travel with most Canadian airlines.
+Standard Dachshunds (16 to 32 lbs) usually exceed cabin weight limits and must travel cargo, which is risky and stressful.
 Avoid cargo travel when possible.

 Car travel: Crash-tested crates (Gunner G1 Kennel, Sleepypod Mobile Pet Bed) or harnesses (Sleepypod Clickit, Kurgo Impact).
-NEVER let your Dachshund jump into/out of cars unsupervised — use a ramp or carry.
-Frequent stops every 90–120 minutes for stretch breaks.
+NEVER let your Dachshund jump into or out of cars unsupervised.
+Use a ramp or carry.
+Plan frequent stops every 90 to 120 minutes for stretch breaks.

 Boarding: Dachshund-experienced facilities only.
-Calgary options: Camp Bow Wow, Calgary Dog Daycare ($50–$80/night).
-Pet sitting in your home is often safer than boarding for IVDD-prone Dachshunds — they can stick to their ramp/no-stairs routine in familiar territory.
+Calgary options: Camp Bow Wow, Calgary Dog Daycare ($50 to $80 a night).
+Pet sitting in your home is often safer than boarding for IVDD-prone Dachshunds.
+They keep their ramp and no-stairs routine in familiar territory.

 Frequently Asked Questions